SimplyStaking/panic/docs/DESIGN_AND_FEATURES.md

 - The host systems that the Cosmos-SDK/Substrate/Chainlink nodes are running on based on system metrics obtained from the node via [Node Exporter](https://github.com/prometheus/node_exporter)
 - GitHub repository releases using the [GitHub Releases API](https://docs.github.com/en/free-pro-team@latest/rest/reference/repos#releases).
 - Chainlink nodes will be monitored through their prometheus metrics.
+- Chainlink contracts are monitored through the use of EVM nodes and Chainlink node addresses.
+- EVM nodes will be monitored through the RPC endpoint.

 Given the above, system monitoring and GitHub repository monitoring were developed as general as possible to give the node operator the option to monitor any system and/or any GitHub repository (Don't have to be Substrate/Cosmos-SDK/Chainlink based nodes/repositories).